 Dr. Ben Hendrickson

 Ben Hendrickson, Psy.D., earned his Bachelor’s degree (B.A.) in Psychology from The Ohio State University.
 He earned his Master’s and Doctoral degrees from Wright State University, School of Professional Psychology.
 Dr. Hendrickson completed a pre-doctoral internship at the Arkansas State Hospital, an acute inpatient and forensic facility in Little Rock, Arkansas.
-While on internship, he completed clinical and didactic training with concentrations in forensic assessment, general psychological assessment, adolescent sex-offender treatment, acute psychiatric-inpatient treatment, and community mental health.
+While on internship, he completed concentrations in forensic assessment, general psychological assessment, adolescent sex-oﬀender treatment, acute psychiatric-inpatient treatment, and community mental health.
 Dr. Hendrickson also completed a formal forensic postdoctoral fellowship through the University of Arkansas for Medical Sciences (UAMS).
 While on fellowship, Dr. Hendrickson completed Competency to Stand Trial and Sanity evaluations for adults and juveniles, as well as violence risk assessments, diminished capacity evaluations, and pre-employment Fitness for Duty evaluations.
-Dr. Hendrickson has also provided forensic psychological testimony in Pulaski County, Arkansas.
+Dr. Hendrickson has provided forensic psychological services to both adults and juveniles in Ohio since 2015, completing evaluations addressing a variety of psycho-legal referral issues, including, but not limited to, competency to stand trial (adults and juveniles), sanity, violence risk (adults and juveniles), sexual violence risk (adults and juveniles), juvenile bind-over, psychological disability, and general psychological functioning (adults and juveniles).
+Dr. Hendrickson has also been employed as a psychologist with the Ohio Department of Youth Services (ODYS) where he previously worked with juvenile oﬀenders, providing both assessment and therapy services.
+Dr. Hendrickson is currently employed as a staﬀ psychologist at Twin Valley Behavioral Healthcare of the Ohio Department of Mental Health and Addiction Services (TVBH-OhioMHAS), where he provides acute therapy and forensic evaluation services, including group and individual therapy, competency to stand trial evaluations, sanity evaluations, and violence risk assessments.
+Dr. Hendrickson has provided forensic psychological testimony in multiple Ohio counties, as well as in Arkansas.

 Dr. Jennifer Kutys